max-deliso-zocdoc/braze-stats-export/README.md

 # Braze Canvas Export Tool

 A comprehensive Python tool for extracting and analyzing Braze Canvas data via the Braze REST API.
-This tool provides detailed statistics, insights, and exports of your Braze Canvas workflows.
+This tool provides detailed statistics, insights, exports of your Braze Canvas workflows, and **time-series forecasting** to predict when Canvas sends will decay to zero (the "quiet date").

 ## Features